fribibb/blog.data.gov.au/README.md

-# GovCMS Site HTML Mockup
+# data.gov.au Blog Site - HTML Mockup

 * Using Bootstrap 3 for frontend
 * All images should be vectors - no bitmaps here pls!